matthewgouyer/URLchemy/README.md

 temp read me

-run the following command to start the server
+run the following command to start the server:

-uvicorn shortener_app.main:app --reload
+uvicorn backend.main:app --reload

 fast api docs has backend commands for testing